 Hi everyone,

-So, beyond the “if it ain’t broken, don’t fix it”, here are some things I learned from eureka, WTF moments, and miserable failures.
-To date, 150 automations are making our lives more comfortable.
-HA is part of our family life, and we couldn’t imagine running, securing, and enjoying a large house without it.
+After using HA for 7 years, I felt like sharing some wisdoms.
+Beyond the “if it ain’t broken, don’t fix it”, here are some things I learned both from eureka, WTF moments, and miserable failures.
+HA is part of our domestic life and 88 automations are making our daily routines more comfortable, secure, and enjoyable.

-So here are 20 points, without a specific order, but with a number so we can exchange on them in comments.
+Those 20 points come without a specific order (but with a number so we can exchange on them in comments).
 Don’t hesitate to share your own experience and tips for newcomers.

 -